johnptmcdonald/eloquent_javascript/03_chapter/README.md

 # Functions

-A *function definition* is just a regular variable definition where the value given to the function just happens to be a function.
+A *function expression/definition* is just a regular variable definition where the value given to the function just happens to be a function.

     var square = function(x){
     	return x * x;